19 Smart Facts About Albert Einstein

 Einstein hated wearing socks and was immensely proud of the fact that he didn't have to wear them while giving lectures at Oxford in the 1930s.
 His antipathy apparently stemmed from a childhood realization: "When I was young I found out that the big toe always ends up making a hole in a sock," Einstein reportedly said.
 "So I stopped wearing socks."
 As an adult, he typically wore an undershirt, baggy trousers held by rope, and a pair of (occasionally women's) sandals.

-7. Einstein loved sailing (and was absolutely terrible at it).
+7. Albert Einstein loved sailing (and was absolutely terrible at it).

 While an undergraduate in Zurich, Einstein fell in love with sailing—a passion that would persist throughout his life.
 There was just one problem: He was a horrible sailor.
 He regularly tipped his boat over and required rescue dozens of times.
 (His sailboat was named Tinef, Yiddish for "worthless.")
 In 1935, The New York Times reported on Einstein's sailing misadventures with the punny headline: "Relative Tide and Sand Bars Trap Einstein."

-8. Fatherhood gave Einstein his iconic crazy hair.
+8. Fatherhood gave Albert Einstein his iconic hair.